wearelumenai/bubbles4py/README.md

 The following explanations may help to build a custom visualization page based on the tools listed above.

-First a bubble chart in a div which id is `viz`
-(any CSS selector can be used) :
+First build a bubble chart in a div which id is `viz` (any CSS selector can be used) :
 ```javascript
 let bubbleChart = bub.bubbles.create("#viz", bub.XYChart, {"click": onChartClick});